 - 2 Tablespoons Agave nectar

-Mix all ingredients except the chocolate in a bowl.
-Use your hands to form 6 small patties.
+Mix all ingredients except the chocolate together in a large bowl.
+Use your hands to divide the mixture into 6 small patties.

-Shape the patties into bars and freeze for 15 minutes.
+Shape the patties into bars.
+Place them on a tray or plate lined with baking paper and freeze for 20 minutes.

-Enjoy immediately or store in the fridge for up to 7 days.
+- Store in the fridge in an airtight container for up to 10 days.